Halling, Kent

 Halling is a village on the North Downs in the northern part of Kent, England.
 Consisting of Lower Halling, Upper Halling and North Halling, it is scattered over some 3 mi along the River Medway parallel to the Pilgrims' Way which runs through Kent.

 The origin of the name is uncertain.
-The following have been proposed at various times: Halls land (belonging to Hall), Heall land (from Old English, Hall Manor), Heallgemot (the court of the lord of the Manor), Heallingas (companions sharing the same hall).
+The following have been proposed at various times: Halls land (belonging to Hall), Heall land (from Old English, Hall Manor), Heallgemot (the court of the lord of the Manor) and Heallingas (companions sharing the same hall).

 Early history

 "Halling Man", a Neolithic skeleton discovered in 1912 behind the present railway station, is the earliest indication of activity in Halling.
 There is evidence of Roman settlement indicated by a number of burials from the period as well as Roman tiles.
 The first written record dates from the 8th century.
-In the Charter for Halling (765-785 AD) Ecgberht II of Kent granted to St. Andrew of Rochester, "ten sulings at Halling with rights to pasture swine in five districts".
+In the Charter for Halling (765-785 AD), Ecgberht II of Kent granted to St. Andrew of Rochester "ten sulings at Halling with rights to pasture swine in five districts".